Mats Hummels: Borussia Dortmund: 2008–2016

 The 2010–11 season brought increased success for Hummels.
 He was the regular first-choice centre-back, again paired with Subotić.
 The duo helped Dortmund to the best defensive record in the Bundesliga, as the team won the league title.
 Hummels' performances that season displayed great quality in tackling, positioning, passing and composure.

 In the 2011–12 season Hummels lost the DFL-Supercup against rivals FC Schalke 04 after penalties.

 Nonetheless, Hummels won the Bundesliga for a second time in 2011–12 as Dortmund set a Bundesliga record with the most points in a Bundesliga season with 81 points.
 Hummels scored a goal in Dortmund's 5–2 win against Bayern in the 2012 DFB-Pokal Final as the team completed the league and cup double.
 On 3 June 2012, Hummels signed a new contract to remain at Dortmund.
 In that season he would score his first goal in the UEFA Champions League, a penalty against Olympique Marseille in a group stage match to make it 2–0.

 In 2012, he would lose the DFL-Supercup final once more with 2–1 against Bayern Munich.

 Hummels scored his second Champions League goal in the first leg of the round of 16 in the 2012–13 edition of the competition, equalizing late by header against Shakhtar Donetsk.

 On 25 May 2013, Hummels was in the Borussia Dortmund line-up that was defeated 2–1 by Bayern Munich last-minute at Wembley Stadium, London, in the 2013 UEFA Champions League Final.

 On 27 July 2013, Hummels was in the Borussia Dortmund line-up that won 4–2 against Bayern Munich to win his first official DFL-Supercup.
 A year later, on 13 August 2014 he went on to win his second DFL-Supercup in a 2–0 victory over Bayern Munich after losing the DFB-Pokal final with 2–0 against Bayern Munich three months prior.

 By the end of the season Hummels reached the 2015 DFB-Pokal final after a win against Bayern Munich by penalties in the semifinal.
 Borussia Dortmund would go on to lose the final 1–3 against Bundesliga runners-up VfL Wolfsburg.

 Hummels finished his Borussia Dortmund season with two goals in 32 matches played in the 2014–15 season and three goals in 50 matches played during the 2015–16 season.

 With Borussia Dortmund he would reach the UEFA Europa League quarterfinals that season - almost reaching the semis after a last-minute 3–4 defeat at Anfield road after leading the second leg match twice by two goals.
+He'd score in the first leg against Liverpool and register an assist in the second leg.

 He played for Dortmund in the 2016 DFB-Pokal final against Bayern Munich shortly after having confirmed that he would join Bayern for the following season.
 After the game, which Dortmund lost on penalties, coach Thomas Tuchel publicly criticised the player.
 Hummels had asked to be substituted during the game, due to a torn calf muscle.